alchemy-fullstack-js-winter-2018/classwork/week01_javascript-node-fundamentals/class02_es6-classes/cat.md

 ## AND THEN

-* Create a description static method that describes what a cat is.
+* Create a description static method that describes what a Cat is.

 ## FINALLY

 * Test that an error is thrown by your
   `description` method. (write test first)
-* Create `description` static method on the
+* Create `description` static method on the `AnimalClass` class.
-  `Animal` class.
 * `description` should throw an error. (it is the job of the extending class to implement description)